 Approximately 35%–45% of antidepressant-treated patients experience global SD, with 60%–80% of patients reporting decreased functioning in a specific phase of the sexual cycle.

-Comorbid depressive and anxiety disorders are often seen in clinical settings, and like depression symptoms, anxiety can be a prominent factor in the etiology of SD.
+Comorbid depressive and anxiety disorders are often seen in clinical settings, and like depression symptoms, anxiety can be a prominent factor in the aetiology of SD.

 Deficits in different phases of the sexual functioning cycle may vary across psychiatric disorders.
 Decreased libido is the most commonly reported problem in depressed patients, although problems with arousal, ED, and absent or delayed orgasm are also prevalent.

 In a study of 80 people with social and without an anxiety disorder, men with the disorder were found to have moderate impairment in sexual arousal, orgasm, enjoyment, and satisfaction.
 In addition, men with a social anxiety disorder were more likely to have paid for sex.